LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="PasswordlessLoginByUserName-get-">Passwordless Login By UserName (GET)</h4>
- This API is used to send a Passwordless Login Verification Link to a customer by providing their UserName [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/passwordless-login/passwordless-login-by-username)
+ This API is used to send a Passwordless Login Verification Link to a customer by providing their UserName

 ```java